 Aww, Look!
 They Really Do Love Each Other: As much as she bickers with Haymitch and as angry as she is with him in Mockingjay they still have moments that show how much they've grown to care about one another.
 For example it's his arms she cries in over Peeta's torture.

-Babies Ever After: With Peeta.
-This was initially planned as part of continuing their ruse for the sake of the Capitol.
+Babies Ever After: This was initially planned as part of continuing her and Peeta's ruse for the sake of the Capitol.
 When they do have children, it's because they want to.